Damacah/Damacah/readme.md

 # 💫 About Me:
-🔭 I’m currently working on ModifyNow<br>📚 I'm currently learning, JavaScript (with TypeScript) and Python<br>📖 Studying
+📚 I'm currently learning, JavaScript (with TypeScript) and Python<br>📖 Studying

 ## 🌐 Socials: